Self-Supervised Traffic Advisors: Distributed, Multi-view Traffic Prediction for Smart Cities: Experiments

+We evaluate our method on \emph{CARLA multi-view dataset} quantitatively and qualitatively.
 Due to the lack of a suitable multi-view traffic dataset, we collected data from the CARLA simulator~\cite{Dosovitskiy17,pmlr-v155-huang21a,pmlr-v155-sun21a}.
 Our \emph{CARLA multi-view dataset} records the trajectories of consecutive multi-view traffic flows in default \texttt{Town02} in the form of top-down-view RGB video frames from cameras placed throughout the environment.
 The size of each top-down-view frame is $128\times 128\times 3$.
-The training set contains $422$k frames from 8 camera locations while the validation set contains $56$k frames from the same camera locations but from different times.
+The training set contains $11.2$k frames from 8 camera locations while the validation set contains $4.8$k frames from the same camera locations but from different times.